skyman503/skyman503/README.md

 ## I'm a second-year student of Computer Science at the Jagiellonian University (Kraków, Poland).

 - 💻  Main programming languages: Python, C++, JavaScript
-- 💡  I'm a member of the board and head of IT departpemnt at the  Computer Science Students Association KSI UJ
+- 💡  I'm a member of the board and head of the IT departpemnt at the  Computer Science Students Association KSI UJ
 - 👦 [Portfolio](https://karol-sygiet.ninja/assets/files/karol-sygiet-resume.pdf)
 - 📄  [Resume](https://karol-sygiet.ninja/assets/files/karol-sygiet-resume.pdf)
 - 💼 [LinkedIn](https://www.linkedin.com/in/karol-sygiet-8232aa163/)